Observability

 defenseclaw setup local-observability up

-defenseclaw setup observability test local-observability
+defenseclaw observability destination test local-observability

 up also refreshes the host-mounted stack copy in ~/.defenseclaw/observability-stack/ from the bundled version before Compose starts.
 That includes Grafana dashboards, Prometheus rules, Loki, Tempo, and OTel Collector config.
 Deleting Docker containers is not enough to update those files because they live on the host; pass --no-refresh-config only when you intentionally want to keep local edits.